joeledwards/ops-tools/wishlist.md

 # Wish List
-* [ ] couch-follow : stream document and pull only needed fields and drop heavy parts of the doc (https://www.npmjs.com/package/changes-stream)
-* [ ] couch-follow : add stream counter to get a faster, more accurate doc size
-* [ ] couch-follow : write out logs to file/leveldb in JSON format
+* [ ] couch-follow : write out logs to file/leveldb in JSON format (timestamp-order db, @scope/package@version-order+ts db)
+* [ ] couch-follow : server from leveldbs supporting queries based on timestamp and/or package identity)
+* [ ] ec2-npme : provision an npmE instance on ec2 and configure it for use
+* [ ] ec2-terminate : terminate an ec2 instance by ID
+* [ ] ec2-create-ami : create an AMI from an ec2 instance
 * [ ] proxy : finish this feature (HTTP proxy which can inspect traffic)
 * [ ] s3-scan : scan content of keys in an S3 bucket (based on prefix, etc.) and stream/filter content